csev/dj4e/assn/dj4e_tut02.md

 Make sure to do all your work in `~/django_projects/myite` and not `djangotutorial`.

+Note that when you are typing a password for the `createsuperuser` command in the tutorial, it does not echo your characters so folks can't observe your password.
+It looks like your typing is not working - but it is - simply type the letters and then enter - you will enter your password twice to verify.

 Also as a reminder, you never use `runserver` on PythonAnywhere:

     python manage.py runserver     # <-- Never run this on pythonanywhere